General Wade Eiling: Fictional character biography

-Even against the combined might of the JLA and the Ultramarines, the General is unstoppable.
-Batman notices that General's tactical edge and focus are diminished in his new artificial form.
-Working together, the team fights the monster onto a bulk-matter teleport platform.
-General is transported to 433 Eros, a 'rocky needle', six miles in length, at the heart of the Sol system's asteroid belt.
+The General stays on the asteroid for several months until Queen Bee recruits him into Lex Luthor's Injustice Gang.
+General battles against the Justice League inside the Phantom Zone as part of a coordinated attack, intending to release weapons of mass destruction on Earth.
+Orion's war dog Sturmer sacrifices himself by tackling the General through a ship's airlock, trapping him in the Phantom Zone.

-He stays there for several months until Queen Bee recruits him into Lex Luthor's new Injustice Gang.
-General battles against the Justice League a second time as part of a coordinated attack, this time utilizing a large-scale machine gun.
-He declares that the League was wrong to banish him to the asteroid with no trial.
-The battle moves to one of the White Martian warships that is currently inside the Phantom Zone.
-There, General states his plan to utilize the weapons of mass destruction on Earth itself.
-Orion's war dog Sturmer participates in a trick against General.
-The canine tackles the man through a ship's airlock, into the Phantom Zone.
-This naturally distresses Superman, but Orion assures him that Sturmer has willingly made this choice.
+During the Infinite Crisis storyline, General is one of the hundreds of villains recruited into Alexander Luthor Jr.'s Secret Society of Super-Villains.
+He is a participant in the Battle of Metropolis, the unsuccessful first step of the Society's war on the heroes.

-Having somehow escaped, he has since appeared in the JSA comics fighting Hal Jordan.
-During the Infinite Crisis storyline, General is one of the hundreds of villains recruited into the Society.
-He is a participant in the Battle of Metropolis, the first step of the Society's war on the heroes.
-This effort fails.
-Later, he is recruited into the Suicide Squad, where his regenerative powers are significantly diminished.
-He betrays the team to their intended target.
-Rick Flag detonates a bomb implanted in General's head, ending the threat.
-His head and brain eventually regenerate, but results in some amnesia.
-General continues to serve as a Squad member through the "Salvation Run" storyline.
-This is the name for a program that exiles supervillains to a distant, Earth-like planet without a trial.
+Eiling later joins the Suicide Squad.
+After Eiling betrays the team to their intended target, Rick Flag detonates a bomb implanted in his head.
+His head regenerates, but he is rendered amnesiac.
+Eiling continues to serve as a Squad member through the "Salvation Run" storyline, where he is exiled to a distant, Earth-like planet without a trial.

 In September 2011, DC Comics engaged in a line-wide revision of its superhero comics, including their stories and characters' fictional histories, known as The New 52.
 In the new stories, the character of Captain Atom has a new origin with General Wade Eiling first appearing in a radiation suit while flanking Captain Atom.
-General Eiling tells Captain Atom to fall in line as he is a super-weapon that will keep America on the top.
-When Captain Atom tells them that he will be just another atomic bomb for them, General Eiling attempts to quarantine Captain Atom.
-While stating that he cannot eat or drink, Captain Atom counters everything that the military throws at him.
+Eiling tells Captain Atom to fall in line as he is a super-weapon that will keep America on the top.
+Eiling also appears in the series The Fury of Firestorm: The Nuclear Men, where he opposes the eponymous hero.